Government’s Rejection of call to ban patenting of genes and biological materials welcomed

 When can your method of doing business be patentable?

 The Australian Patents Act sets out the basic criteria that an invention must satisfy in order to be patentable.
 Provided a “business method” satisfies these criteria, there is no specific bar to its patentability .
+However, given the recent Court decisions mentioned above, patentability of business methods is limited to situations where there is an invention involving substantive use of computer technology (as opposed to an invention for which a particular implementation uses computer technology for convenience or efficiency).

 Free Consultation Service for Aussie Inventors